kamleshbiloniya/WebScraping/README.md

 # WebScraping
-Aim of this project was to create a database of Indian movie celebrities with their images and personality traits.
+1) Aim of this project was to create a database of Indian movie celebrities with their images and personality traits.
-I used https://astrolinked.com/ to get personality trait.
+2) Use https://astrolinked.com/ to get personality trait.
 This website has data about many celebrities including film starts, political leaders, cricketers etc.
 ## system requirements
 1) selenium
 2) webdriver